-Merry and Bright: Holiday Pet Safety and Fun
+Merry and Bright: Holiday Pet Safety

 The holidays are upon us, and if you’re decking the halls, we’re sure your pets are right there with you!
 It’s fun to celebrate the season with our best fur pals, but sometimes the hustle and bustle of the holiday season can leave room for a pet accident or injury, and land us in the emergency clinic – the last thing anyone wants.